JTischbein/KGL-ChemicalCompounds-CC/README.md

 ## General

 This is the Repository of the Knowledge Graph Lab.
-Goal was the creation of a Knowledge Graph for relations between companies, their use of chemical compounds and their production site locations.
-The result is a collection of scripts, which build step for step databases with the needed informations.
+The Goal was the creation of a Knowledge Graph for relations between companies, their use of chemical compounds and their production site locations.
+The result is a collection of scripts, which build databases step by step with the needed information.

 Every script can be run alone when the needed environment variables are set.
-In the following every step for running the script and therefore building the knowledge graph are described.
+In the following every step for running the script and therefore building the knowledge graph is described.

-IMPORTANT: To run the scripts properly and every path works correctly, you have to be in the directory of the script and then run it.
+IMPORTANT: To run the scripts properly and ensure that every path works correctly, you have to be in the directory of the script and then run it.

 ## Packages and Environmental Variables